 The quarter's fieldwork is spread over three months, and a new sample is drawn every month.
-Total monthly sizes for the three months in a calendar quarter are 200, 250 and 200, giving a quarterly total of 650 Wave 1 (new) addresses.
-This currently represents a 1-in-1185 Wave 1 sample of all domestic properties in Northern Ireland.
-Additionally, 260 additional ('booster') new addresses are added to the sample in Quarter 2 of each year; these are spread equally across the five waves.
+Prior to 2017, the total monthly sizes for the three months in a calendar quarter were 200, 250 and 200, giving a quarterly total of 650 Wave 1 (new) addresses.
+In 2017 the total quarterly sample was increase to 780 before a larger scale permanent boost was introduced in 2018.
+Again prior to 2018, 260 additional ('booster') new addresses were added to the sample in Quarter 2 of each year; these were spread equally across the five waves.
+This was replaced by a permanent boost in 2018 which, by full implementation in Q1 2019, had raised the monthly allocations to 396, 495, and 396 households.
+This currently represents a 1-in-1,900 Wave 1 sample of all domestic properties in Northern Ireland.

-Allocation to interviewers is on a dynamic basis, and takes into account total interviewing requirements and interviewer-availability.
+Allocation to interviewers is on a dynamic basis and takes into account total interviewing requirements and interviewer-availability.